capejs/capejs/content/collection_agents.md

 }
 ```

-Note that the `Cape.CollectionAgent.create` method is a singleton factory method,
+Note that the `UserCollectionAgent.create()` method is a singleton factory method,
 which returns the same object always.
-The string argument `'users'` is the name
-of resource collection.
-The collection agent uses it to construct the URL paths
-and analyze the JSON string returned from the server.

 The `attach` method register the argument as an _event listener_ of the agent.
 With this the component will get notified